-The extraction processes are a combination of general physiochemical unit operations (as described in more detail for zinc) and specific chemical processes designed to separate the gold from other constituents of the ore/concentrate used.
+600. The extraction processes are a combination of general physiochemical unit operations (as described in more detail for zinc) and specific chemical processes designed to separate the gold from other constituents of the ore/concentrate used.
 According to Renner (2000), the processes can involve gravity concentration and/or flotation, but whole ore is also processed directly in some cases (Booz Allen & Hamilton, 2001).
-Roasting, or wet oxidisation ("autoclaving") of the ore or concentrates is generally applied (see description of roasting in section 5.2.3 on zinc extraction).
-The main step is leaching of the concentrate with sodium cyanide in an aqueous alkaline slurry.
+Roasting, or wet oxidisation ("autoclaving") of the ore or concentrates is applied, except on naturally oxidized ores that can be processed by direct leach methods (see description of roasting in section 5.2.3 on zinc extraction).
+The main step is leaching of the ore (or concentrate) with sodium cyanide in an aqueous alkaline slurry.
 The cyanide dissolves the gold from the rock material.
 The subsequent steps mainly follow one of the two lines: 1) The solid residues are filtered of, and the solution is treated with zinc chips to precipitate gold, which is thereafter treated with sulphuric acid and dried, and roasted at 800 °C to oxidize lead, zinc and iron.
 Borax flux material is added, and the material is melted to produce raw gold with 80-90% gold content.
-2) Carbon is added to the cyanide concentrate slurry in a multiple step process, the gold is absorbed in the carbon material ("Carbon-in-pulp" process), where after the gold-containing carbon is separated from the slurry.
+2) Carbon is added to the cyanide concentrate slurry in a multiple step process, the gold is absorbed in the carbon material ("Carbon-in-pulp" process), whereafter the gold-containing carbon is separated from the slurry.
 The gold is eluted from the carbon again with a caustic-cyanide solution, from which the gold is finally separated by electrolysis ("electro-winning", see section 5.2.4).
 The carbon is washed with acid, reactivated at high temperatures in a kiln and recycled back into the process.
 Even when the cyanidation process is used as the main process, a side stream of coarse or sulphidic gold ore material may sometimes be treated by mercury amalgamation (Renner, 2000; Booz Allen & Hamilton, 2001).

-Table 5-69 Main releases and receiving media during gold extraction and initial processing by methods other than mercury-amalgamation
+Table 5-70Main releases and receiving media during gold extraction and initial processing by methods other than mercury-amalgamation x - Additional release pathways to be considered, depending on specific source and national situation.

-Phase of life cycle Air Water Land Products General waste Sector specific treatment/ disposal Wastes from mining and production of concentrates X X X х X Extraction of gold from whole ore or concentrate X x X X х X Manufacture of refined gold and products Use of gold Disposal of gold
+Phase of life cycle Air Water Land Products General waste Sector specific treatment/ disposal Wastes from mining and pro- duction of concentrates Х X X x X Extraction of gold from whole ore or concentrate X x X X x X Manufacture of refined gold and products Use of gold Disposal of gold